17Ayaan28/SENG3011_200OK/README.md

 The scraper that connected to database can be found in main branch.

-The scraper that need to be perically run is deployed ini cloud function and can be found in the cloud function directory in main branch.
+The scraper that need to be perically run is deployed ini cloud function and can be found in GCP_function_code in main branch.

 ## Stage 2